 It’s hard to think of a pre-dinner drink more respected and sublime than the Dry Martini.
-Elegant, bracing, strong and refined, it’s the perfect opening to a steak dinner or other hearty meal, as well as a lovely way to end an evening.
-But how can you add even more depth, richness and boozy sophistication to the classic cocktail?
+Elegant, bracing, strong, and refined, it’s the perfect opening to a steak dinner or other hearty meal, as well as a lovely way to end an evening.
+But how can you add further depth, richness, and boozy sophistication to the classic cocktail?

 Click Play to See This Smoky Martini Come Together

-2 1/2 ounces gin
+2 1/2 ounces London Dry gin

 1/4 ounce blended Scotch whisky

-- Garnish: lemon twist
+Garnish: lemon twist

-Strain into a Martini glass.
+Strain into a chilled cocktail glass.

 Garnish with a lemon twist.